-When you want your hero to attempt something that has a real chance of failure (like rock climbing or punching someone in their commie mouth), roll a twenty-sided die (henceforth called a d20).
-The higher you roll, the better your hero does.
+When you want your hero to attempt an action that has a real chance of failure (like rock climbing or punching someone in their commie mouth), roll a twenty-sided die (henceforth called a d20).

 Your hero has stats like "Strength" and "Charisma" and each stat has a number assigned to it (as in "Arnold has a Strength of 9").
 Your rolls get added to by your hero's most relevant stat + any item bonuses, creating a "total".